-It was evening when we pitched our camp, and the great ball of the sun was sinking into the desert, sending glorious rays of many-coloured light flying all over its vast expanse.
+It was evening when we pitched our camp, and the great ball of the sun was sinking into the desert, sending glorious rays of manycoloured light flying over all its vast expanse.
 Leaving Good to superintend the arrangement of our little camp, I took Sir Henry with me, and walking to the top of the slope opposite, we gazed across the desert.
 The air was very clear, and far, far away I could distinguish the faint blue outlines, here and there capped with white, of the Suliman Berg.
 "There," I said, "there is the wall round Solomon's Mines, but God knows if we shall ever climb it."

-"My brother should be there, and if he is, I shall reach him somehow," said Sir Henry, in that tone of guiet confidence which marked the man.
+"My brother should be there, and if he is, I shall reach him somehow," said Sir Henry, in that tone of quiet confidence which marked the man.